 A good reputation management system can be used both in the field and in the office and can encourage customer reviews on most any platform you need them on (except Yelp, which forbids asking for reviews).

-We include reputation management in our managed SEO and marketing plans for contractors, which provides turnkey marketing management services to high quality contractors.
+We include reputation management in our Plumber Dominance™ Plan, which provides turnkey marketing management services to plumbing companies.
 Open enrollment is available only 3 or 4 times per year.
 Follow the link above to learn more.

 How to handle negative reviews – if a review is negative, hopefully you’ve caught it before it got posted online because you’re using a good reputation software system.
 But if you haven’t and it’s up there on Google, Yelp, HomeAdvisor, or wherever. here are some recommend guidelines: